Skip to main content

 AIRegReady is a practical self-service starting point for AI governance documents and readiness work.
 It helps you understand the landscape, organize internal records, and identify better questions before engaging a consultant or law firm.
 Consultants and law firms remain valuable for complex situations and legal advice.

 Extremely fast.
 New AI laws, amendments, and enforcement actions are appearing monthly.
 Over the past year, dozens of U.S. states passed AI-related legislation, the EU AI Act moved into active enforcement, Japan and South Korea adopted comprehensive AI laws, and the federal policy landscape shifted sharply.
 A December 2025 executive order set up a DOJ AI Litigation Task Force to challenge state AI laws, followed by a White House National Policy Framework in March 2026.
-Meanwhile, the European Commission’s Digital Omnibus proposal — backed by Parliament committees in March 2026 — would push the EU AI Act’s high-risk compliance deadline from August 2026 out to December 2027.
+Meanwhile, the May 2026 EU Digital Omnibus political agreement shifted many high-risk AI Act planning dates to December 2027 or August 2028, while transparency duties remain on the August 2026 track.
 Staying current is a real challenge — and a core reason this resource exists.